BasilYes/godot-yandex-games-sdk/README.en.md

 ```

 Saves the user data.
 The maximum data size should not exceed 200 KB.

-* data: Dictionary, an object containing key-value pairs.
+* **data**: Dictionary, an object containing key-value pairs.
-* flush: Boolean, specifies the order data is sent in.
+* **flush**: Boolean, specifies the order data is sent in.
 If the value is "true", the data is immediately sent to the server.
 If it's "false" (default), the request to send data is queued.

 ### Saving player numerical data